-The table illustrates that calendar year commercial bank payments have the greatest influence on State fiscal year net collections.
+The table illustrates that calendar year payments (current, next and first prior) have the greatest influence on State Fiscal Year net collections.
 The forecast methodology tracks estimated liability, adjustments to estimated liability, and the first installment on the subsequent tax year.
-By focusing on the taxpayer's liability and converting this to the State fiscal year, the methodology attempts to establish a link between the underlying economic and financial conditions of the banking industry and resulting cash payments.
+By focusing on taxpayer liability and converting this to a State Fiscal Year basis, the methodology attempts to establish a link between the underlying economic and financial conditions of the banking industry and resulting cash payments.

-The following graphs illustrate the interplay between estimated payments on current year liability and adjustments to prior years' liabilities, resulting in net receipts collected during the State fiscal year.
+The following graphs illustrate the interplay between estimated payments on current year liability and adjustments to prior years' liabilities, resulting in net receipts collected during the State Fiscal Year.
 Taxpayer payments on current and next year liability typically follow the overall business cycle except when there are unusual events.
-There is a noticeable decline in the years following the events of September 11, 2001 even though the national economy only experienced a brief recession.
-This was followed by a steady increase through fiscal year 2007-08 as general economic and business conditions improved.
-Current and next year liability payments declined in 2008-09 and 2009-10 due to the 2008 fiscal crisis and its aftermath.
-Since then payments on current and next year liability have shown a steady increase as banking corporations have reported strong profits.
+There was a noticeable decline in the years following the events of September 11, 2001, even though the national economy only experienced a brief recession.
+This was followed by a steady increase through FY 2008 as general economic and business conditions improved.
+Current and next year liability payments declined in FY 2009 and FY 2010 due to the 2008 fiscal crisis and its aftermath.
+Since then payments on current and next year liability have shown a steady increase as banking corporations have reported strong profits with the exception of FY 2014 when banking profitability declined.